ITGix’s CTO is teaching Emerging Technology Solutions

 Last week, ITGix attended the graduation ceremony of the University of Telecommunications and Post‘s graduates.
 ITGix’s CTO and university lecturer Mihail Vukadinoff presented the diplomas to the top-of-the-class graduates.
 ITGix also gave special awards to the graduating class in gratitude for their continuous dedication, passion for innovation, and perseverance during their studies.

-Why do we partner with Universities and provide top-notch educational assistance?
+Educational Partnership with Universities and how do we provide top-notch educational assistance?

 Our partnership serves to offer training and career paths in universities.
 We help universities better equip their students with the most innovative and practical skills in this field.